Skip to main content

 Select test accounts

-• 15 known good accounts (closed-won customers)
+• 15 known good-fit accounts

-• 15 known bad accounts (lost deals, poor fits)
+• 15 known bad-fit accounts

 • 15 random accounts from your TAM